Yorick: Portrayals

-Multiple other individuals have bequeathed their skulls to be used to represent Yorick in productions of Hamlet.
-Noteworthy examples include a horse thief named Fontaine, whose skull was used by Junius Brutus Booth and Edwin Booth; John "Pop" Reed, a stagehand whose skull was donated to the Walnut Street Theatre; and George Frederick Cooke, whose skull was used, without his consent, for a production of Hamlet.
+The skulls of other individuals have been used to represent Yorick in productions of Hamlet.
+Examples include a horse thief named Fontaine, whose skull was used by Junius Brutus Booth and Edwin Booth; John "Pop" Reed, a stagehand whose skull was donated to the Walnut Street Theatre; and George Frederick Cooke, whose skull was used, without his consent, for a production of Hamlet.
 In 1955, an Argentinian man named Juan Potomachi vowed to leave 200,000 pesos to the Teatro Dramatico in Buenos Aires on the condition that his skull be preserved and used for the role of Yorick – his request was granted.

 American actor Del Close asked that his skull be used to represent Yorick.
 This did not happen because nobody was willing to decapitate him and prepare the skull.
 Charna Halpern, the executor of Close's will, donated a skull to the Goodman Theatre, but later admitted it was actually purchased from a medical supply company.
 Close's real skull was cremated with the rest of his body.
 Additionally, actors David Tennant and Jonathan Hartman have said they desire for their skulls to be used as Yorick after their deaths.

 The symbol of Yorick's skull has become so iconic in theatre that it has occasionally been regarded as cliché, and some directors have sought to alter the scene.
 The production of Hamlet directed by Thomas Ostermeier, first performed at the Schaubühne in 2008, removed the scene with the gravediggers, instead alluding to Yorick with an image of a skull projected onto Hamlet's face.
 The Royal Exchange production starring Maxine Peake kept the scene, but replaced Yorick's skull with a sweater.
 In Kenneth Branagh's 1996 film adaptation, Yorick is seen alive, in flashbacks to Hamlet's youth, played by actor and comedian Ken Dodd.